Artwork by Robert Hoover

 Peter walked away from the snake tanks and stood next to Robert.
 "It went off the embankment," he said.
 "The tire tripped off the side.
 That's my guess."

 "It was an accident, dear," Aunt Annette said.
 "Another car may have blinded her."

 That word again.
 The more I thought about her driving so late at night, bleary-eyed and oblivious, the more incensed I became.
 The so-called accident.
-Why not just say my mother was crazy, caught up in something that I couldn't see or grasp.
+Why not just say my mother was crazy, caught up in something I couldn't see or grasp.
 Mother had behaved irresponsibly.
 We all knew it.

 Elliot took my Aunt's hand.